Silvery vs Ink

 Responsive Layout

-The core architectural difference.
 Ink renders components, then runs Yoga layout. useBoxMetrics() provides dimensions after layout via useEffect, meaning the first render always sees {width: 0, height: 0}.
-Silvery runs layout first, then renders components with actual dimensions via useContentRect().
+With nested responsive components (board → column → card), each level needs its own measure→rerender cycle — N nesting levels, N visible flickers.
+Silvery runs layout first, then renders all components with actual dimensions via useBoxRect() in one batch.

 // Ink: useBoxMetrics returns 0x0 on first render, updates via effect